tango-controls/tango-doc/source/manual/tango-manual.rst

 run time.
 It discovers if some parts of the drawing is associated with an attribute or a command.
 In this case it will automatically connect to the corresponding attribute or command.
-Once the connection is successfull SynopticFileViewer will animate the synoptic according to the default behaviour described below :
+Once the connection is successful SynopticFileViewer will animate the synoptic according to the default behaviour described below :

 -  For *tango state attributes* : the colour of the drawing object